 In this section of the article, we’ve made a list of some designers and brands using deadstock materials.

 For your sustainably sourced deadstock fabric dress, Christy Dawn is the designer for that.
 This brand offers timeless, sustainable, and ethical dresses and accessories.
-The brand creates each product with either organic cotton or deadstock fabric as part of its sustainable efforts, giving deadstock fabric new life.
+The brand creates each product with either GOTS-certified organic cotton or deadstock fabric as part of its sustainable efforts, giving deadstock fabric new life.
 The cotton collection is in partnership with Oshadi Collective in Erode, India.

-Anekdot sources surplus pieces from deadstock product, production leftovers, offcuts, end of line, and vintage trimmings.
+Anekdot sources surplus pieces from deadstock product, production leftovers, offcuts, end-of-line, and vintage trimmings.
 The brand then transforms these pieces into functional and deliberate essentials.
-Anekdot creates handcrafted underwear and lingerie pieces in limited edition.
+Anekdot creates handcrafted underwear and lingerie pieces in limited editions.

-Looptworks creates zero-waste pieces using 100% upcycled pieces.
-This company specializes in repurposing and upcycling abandoned textiles into eco-friendly, limited edition products.
+Looptworks, an upcycled clothing brand, creates zero-waste pieces using 100% upcycled materials.
+This company specializes in repurposing and upcycling abandoned deadstock fabric textiles into eco-friendly, limited-edition products.
 Looptworks’ products reduce carbon emissions, divert waste from waste dumps, and conserve water.
 The brand offers backpacks, duffels, totes, and apparel.

 For lasting change to occur as part of the industry’s efforts, companies need to embrace using sustainable fabrics.
-Fabrics like organic cotton, mechanically processed bamboo, and the Lenzing Modal fabric are eco-friendly options.
-Sustainable companies also tend to have standards and practices in place to prevent overproduction.
+Fabrics like organic cotton, mechanically processed bamboo fabric, and the Lenzing Modal fabric are eco-friendly options.
+Sustainable clothing brands also tend to have standards and practices in place to prevent overproduction.

-Although purchasing deadstock helps divert fabrics from landfills, many more excesses end up as waste.
-Also, a lot of these reclaimed textiles are synthetic and therefore still toxic to the environment.
+Although purchasing deadstock fabric helps divert fabrics from landfills, many more excesses end up as waste.
+Also, a lot of these reclaimed textiles are synthetic and, therefore, still toxic to the environment.

 This article serves as a guide to understanding deadstock fabric.
 There are many ways to key into sustainable and ethical practices.
 Patronizing deadstock products and reclaimed fabrics is only one way.
-Although, it isn’t the most eco-friendly way for the apparel industry to achieve sustainability.
+Although, for several reasons, it isn’t always the most eco-friendly way for the apparel industry to achieve sustainability.

-Overall, the journey to making the industry cleaner and safer starts with each person.
-So grab a friend and engage in progressive discussions and actions towards a better world.
+Overall, the journey to making the fashion world cleaner and safer starts with each person.
+So grab a friend and engage in progressive discussions and actions toward a better world.